alirezaahun/beh-negaran/readme.txt

 ************************************************************************************************************************
  remote add <name> <url>:       define a Destination for send project to this url
- remote -v:                     return url of Destination remote push <name> <branch>:   push the changes to specific branch branch -r:                     show remote branch fetch <remote Name>:           give changes and save to localhost fetch <remote><branc hName>:   give changes and save to localhost from specific branch test alirezaa
+ remote -v:                     return url of Destination remote  <name> <branch>:   push the changes to specific branch branch -r:                     show remote branch fetch <remote Name>:           give changes and save to localhost fetch <remote><branch Name>:   give changes and save to localhost from specific branch test alirezaa

- this is teste from gut hub
+ this is teste from gut huba